jayggg/curvature2025/_sources/README.md

-The notebooks here were prepared by Jay Gopalakrishnan for presentation at the NGSolve User Meeting in Hamburg on June 12, 2025.
-They were prepared with significant input from Michael Neunteufel and Joachim Schöberl.
+The notebooks here were prepared by Jay Gopalakrishnan for presentation at the NGSolve User Meeting in Hamburg on June 12, 2025, with significant input from Michael Neunteufel and Joachim Schöberl.
 Send all comments to gjay@pdx.edu.